KatKho/react-portfolio/README.md

 ## 🙏 Contributors

 * Ekaterina Khoroshilova
-* ChatGPT help with documentation
+* Assisted by ChatGPT in documentation refinement